-- Providing opportunities for children to work at their own level in order to achieve success, (including working within 'Opportunity Groups') - Helping children gain confidence in their own ability. - Offering extra-curricular clubs to provide opportunities for new talents to surface - Motivating children to improve their performance.

-• Encouraging children to take pride in their achievements, sharing their ideas and skills with others.
+- Providing opportunities in a challenging curriculum for children to work at their own level in order to achieve success. - Helping children gain confidence in their own ability. - Offering extra-curricular clubs to provide opportunities for new talents to surface. - Supporting a strong pupil leadership initiative in school. - Motivating children to improve their performance. - Encouraging children to take pride in their achievements, sharing their ideas and skills with others.